lfzhu-phys/Melting/README.md

    Guide for installation, see: https://snakemake.readthedocs.io/en/stable/getting_started/installation.html
 # Run the notebook
 The user needs to download the Jupyter notebook, melting.ipynb, to the path where the pyiron projects locate, e.g., "~/pyiron/projects/".
-Two approaches can be used for running the notebook.
+Two approaches can be used to run the notebook.

 Approach 1:
 ```python